 The Centre for Educational Development is a community of skilled and experienced facilitators providing schools and related organisations with highly effective professional learning and development through “shifting learning” via a teacher inquiry model.
-Select your preferred learning style from our cluster groups, courses/workshops and workshops.
 Select your preferred learning style from our cluster groups, courses and workshops.
 We will also work with you to customise a professional learning plan specific to your school's staff development needs.

 The Centre for Educational Development is a diverse and cohesive community of facilitators who provide advice, support, personal development, and professional learning opportunities for early childhood, primary and secondary educators.
 Our facilitators are highly experienced and qualified and are in demand throughout Massey’s central North Island region and well beyond...